Red watches the clefairy walk away, mind stuttering and restarting between thoughts.

 Red sighs.
 When he imagined meeting Bill, he always expected someone a bit more like Professor Oak than Blue.
 “So, that clefairy hologram.
 Why, exactly?”

-“It’s a useful way of scaring off pokemon that get too close to the buildings, or interacting with people without having to go up.”
+“The external holograms are useful in general for scaring off pokemon that get too close to the buildings.
+The clefairy is just the least threatening one I have, so I use it to interact with people without having to go up.”

-“I get that, but why not use yourself instead of a clefairy?”
+“Right, but why not use yourself instead of a clefairy?”
+Leaf asks.

 “They’re modeled after the pokemon that have been rendered for sims.
 I never bothered to digitize myself.”